 Another thing I like to do with Google Maps is create a My Map and drop pins at all of my lodging spots and excursion locations throughout my trip.
 I then share this with my partner and family so they know where I’m at should something happen.

 Turo is basically Airbnb but for car rentals.
 This car rental app has quickly become a favorite of mine for finding cheaper car rentals for my trips.
 You rent from an individual and can ask for additional features like a cooler.
 I’ve had great experiences with Turo.

 We know that these are the massive players when it comes to ridesharing, but did you know depending on where you are, you can also rent a car on these apps as well?
 This feature isn’t available everywhere yet, but if you’re in a big city check this out as a money saving car rental hack!

 Some people like to plan their whole travel itinerary using an app.
-If you’re one of those people, these are some that you should be using.
+If you’re one of those people, these are some of the best travel planning apps that you should be using.

 Want an app that builds your itinerary for you?
 TripIt is the one for you.
 This is one of the best travel itinerary apps because you have to do so little work for it to map out your trip.
 Simply forward travel confirmation emails to the TripIt email address, link your TripIt account to your email and calendar and watch it work.

 Looking for the best travel planning app but more of the DIY type when it comes to itineraries?
 I can’t blame you, so am I. Highly recommend either Google Docs or Google Sheets – whatever you’re into – to keep track of your itinerary and important information.

 Other Great Random Travel Apps

 These are a few other apps I use to make my life easier when planning a trip that don’t fit into one nicely packaged topic.
 But just because they’re sort of random, doesn’t mean I don’t love them.
 I love them, they’re some of the best travel apps in the bunch!